A Yellow-throated Sandgrouse pauses for a drink in the Serengeti. Photo: Steve Rooke

 Day 14: We’ll spend the first part of the morning exploring the lodge grounds and lake shore.
 New species may include Verreaux’s Eagle Owl, Eurasian Nightjar, African Pygmy Kingfisher, Blue-headed Coucal, Black-headed Gonolek, Red-chested Sunbird, and Northern Brown-throated Weavers and of course no visit to Africa would be complete without a selection of those puzzling cisticolas and today we may find time to sort out the Rattling from the Zitting, Croaking, Winding, and Red-faced.
 Later we’ll make the short journey to Grumeti where we’ll connect with a local flight back to Arusha where we spend the night.
 Night in Arusha.

 Day 15: On this last day of the safari we’ll explore some extensive dry Acacia-Commiphora bush-land that typifies what has become known as the Maasai steppe, a huge semi-arid plateau that constitutes the central zone of Tanzania.
-Here we’ll skirt some seasonal wetlands that could easily produce a few new water-loving birds for our trip, birds such as African Marsh Harrier and Purple Swamp Hen.
-After first checking these Shambala swamps we’ll drive through a wide arc back towards Kilimanjaro airport, passing the small town of Naberera, stopping wherever we wish in order to explore this intriguing savanna habitats on foot.
-With much of the tour being spent in National Parks where we needed to remain in the vehicle, being out and about in the habitat will be a novel experience.
+Here we’ll likely pass close to some seasonal wetlands stopping wherever we wish in order to explore this, and the intriguing savanna habitat on foot.
+With much of the tour having being spent in National Parks where we needed to remain in the vehicle, being out and about in the habitat will be a novel experience.

 And as we wander through this dry habitat we’ll be looking for some special birds, many of them dry-country specialities that we may not have seen earlier in the tour.
-These will include birds such as Crested Bustard, the strikingly patterned White-headed Mousebird, the ‘red brick’ Donaldson-Smith’s Nightjar, or Scaly Chatterer, a scarce and skulking babbler.
-The soft-toned Fischer’s Starling will be in complete contrast the utterly scintillating Golden-breasted Starling, surely the most stunning of the African starlings while other special birds could include the diminutive Pringle’s Puffback, pairs of delightful Pygmy Batis, active colonies of Black-headed Social Weavers, and the somewhat elusive Somali Golden-breasted Bunting.
+These will include birds such as Crested Bustard, the strikingly patterned White-headed Mousebird, and Scaly Chatterer, a scarce and skulking babbler.
+The soft-toned Fischer’s Starling should be seen, a bird in complete contrast to the utterly scintillating Golden-breasted Starling that is surely the most flamboyant of the African starlings, while other special birds could include the diminutive Pringle’s Puffback, pairs of delightful Pygmy Batis, active colonies of Black-headed Social Weavers, and the somewhat elusive Somali Golden-breasted Bunting.

-We will also be hoping to see some species that are winter visitors, or passage migrants, to the Maasai steppe from their breeding grounds in the Middle East and distant Central Asia; birds such as the Pied Wheatear, Irania, Common Rock Thrush, and Eastern Olivaceous, Upcher’s and Barred Warblers, as well as the ‘phoenicuroides’ form of Isabelline Shrike.
-Later we reach Arusha in time to wash and change before transferring to the airport for our flight back to London where the tour ends on Day 16.
+We’ll also be hoping to see some species that are winter visitors or passage migrants to the Maasai steppe from their breeding grounds in the Middle East and distant Central Asia; birds such as the Pied Wheatear, Irania, Common Rock Thrush, and Eastern Olivaceous, Upcher’s and Barred Warblers, as well as the ‘phoenicuroides’ form of Isabelline Shrike.
+By mid-day we’ll reach our hotel, close to Kilimanjaro International Airport, where the tour ends with transfers to the airport.